essentialkaos/bibop/COOKBOOK.md

 ##### `lib-loaded`

-Checks if library is loaded to dynamic linker.
+Checks if the library is loaded to the dynamic linker.

 **Syntax:** `lib-loaded <lib>`